 Rapid-acting insulin starts working within a few minutes after injection, but its effects only last for a couple of hours.

-Intermediate-acting insulin takes 2 to 4 hours to work, and its effects can last for up to 18 hours.
+Intermediate-acting insulin takes 2 to 4 hours to work fully, and its effects can last for up to 18 hours.

-Long-acting insulin takes 6 to 10 hours to reach the bloodstream, but it can keep working for an entire day.
+Long-acting insulin takes 6 to 10 hours to reach peak levels in the bloodstream, but it can keep working for an entire day.

 Ask your doctor which of these insulin forms will work best with your diabetes type and blood sugar level.